Simulating Collective Agency. Emergence and Stability of Autonomy in Horizontal Collective Actors (SColA)

 Johannes Marx has studied Political Science, Philosophy and Rights and did his PhD in Political Theory.
 He holds the Chair for Political Theory at the University of Bamberg and is also Director of the Bamberg Institute of Political Science.
 He currently works on Political Epistemology, Epistemic Justifications of Democracy, Agent-based-Modeling, Rational Choice Theories, Contractualism, and on the emergence of group beliefs and group agency.
 To study those phenomena he has been using methods from decision and game theory, and well as agent-based modeling.

-After graduating from the University of Heidelberg in Mathematics and Philosophy, Leyla Kibar studied mathematical Logic at the Institute of Logic, Language and Computation (ILLC) in Amsterdam.
-She is soon finishing her Master's with a thesis about the iteration of goal-based voting.
+After graduating from the University of Heidelberg in Mathematics and Philosophy, Leyla Ade studied mathematical Logic at the Institute of Logic, Language and Computation (ILLC) in Amsterdam.
+She recently finished her Master's with a thesis about the iteration of goal-based voting.
 Her main interests are to keep expanding her knowledge and developing new skills, preferably while researching in Game Theory and Collective Decision-Making.

 Prof. Dr. Olivier Roy